eechukwu/gcp-virgin-project/README.md

 ```

 ```
-Run this command from the root folder after amending the [`dev.tfvars`](dev.tfvars) to suit your needs. terraform init
+Run these command from the root folder after amending the dev.tfvars [`dev.tfvars`](dev.tfvars) to suit your needs. terraform init
 terraform plan -var-file=dev.tfvars
 terraform validate